kreycraft0/KREYCRAFT/README.md

 ### Plane model references
 https://youtu.be/OOW-gsL46ds - Foam for a **model** of airplanes

 https://youtu.be/akoJ2zBwX1o - Hugeass model of an BOEING 747-400 => Few of these in my design will be probably required.
+Seems as terrible idea to take inspiration from since it seems to be fake clickbait

 https://youtu.be/3R5npPftLys - Reference for a failure
 - https://youtu.be/3R5npPftLys?t=27 = Approaching angle and speed was too high, design of a model has to be adapted for this scenario